James Moore (Continental Army officer): Continental Army general

 On March 1, 1776, the Continental Congress voted to give Moore a commission as a brigadier general in the Continental Army, and placed him in command of all of the regular army forces in North Carolina.
 Moore was one of only five North Carolinians to achieve the rank of brigadier general or higher in the Continental Army.
-As a brigadier, he served under General Charles Lee, commander of the army's Southern Department, and was tasked with guarding Wilmington from attacks by British ships lurking in the Cape Fear area after the Battle of Moore's Creek Bridge.
-In that capacity, Moore alternately harassed and observed the British and their Loyalist auxiliaries while simultaneously improving Wilmington's defenses by erecting two new coastal batteries, and by sinking ships in the main channel of the Cape Fear River south of the city to bar passage by larger vessels.
-In April and May 1776, some British units from the approximately 7,000-strong force of General Henry Clinton disembarked near Wilmington, and threatened to confront Moore's garrison of 1,847 men.
+As a brigadier, he served under General Charles Lee, commander of the army's Southern Department, and was tasked with guarding Wilmington from attacks by British ships in the Cape Fear area after the Battle of Moore's Creek Bridge.
+In that capacity, Moore alternately harassed and observed British and Loyalist forces while simultaneously improving Wilmington's defenses by erecting two new coastal batteries, and by scuttling ships in the main channel of the Cape Fear River south of the city to bar passage by larger vessels.
+In April and May 1776, some British units from the approximately 7,000-strong force of General Sir Henry Clinton disembarked near Wilmington, and threatened to confront Moore's garrison of 1,847 men.
 Clinton soon decided that North Carolina was not an ideal objective, and the majority of the British fleet and army made its way south to Charleston on May 30, 1776.

 After the near-engagement at Wilmington, Moore devised a plan by which the Provincial Congress raised five additional companies of men to defend North Carolina's coast.
 He saw this as necessary because the Continental Army units in North Carolina could be ordered out of the state, which would have left North Carolina relatively defenseless.
 Lee was recalled to the north to aid in the defense of New York in September 1776, and Moore was placed in command of the Southern Department.
 Initially, the Continental Congress ordered Moore to join General George Washington in the north, but owing to the continued threat of a British attack in North or South Carolina, Congress suspended Moore's orders and gave North Carolina's Provincial Council discretion over his disposition.
 On October 23, 1776, the Council ordered Moore to remain in North Carolina and winter his troops in New Bern and Wilmington.
 This order was confirmed by the Continental Congress on November 16, along with instructions for Moore to assist in repelling any invasion attempts in South Carolina or Georgia, if necessary.